emz1003/final-mks65/README.md

 - A database made of shared memory and facilitated by semaphores that allows for the storage of all user information, up to 32 users
 - Pipes that facilitate the interaction between two users during gameplay
 - Allocating memory for program functionality
+- A functioning battleship game that runs in the terminal

 ### Attempted: Nothing that we have not accomplished yet.
+- Couldn't get both terminals to exit when one player wins, only one terminal exits correctly
 ### Bugs:
+- At times, a coordinate that is valid may be marked invalid, not sure why